Is Ecuador Safe To Visit For Tourists?

 • Try to avoid peak travel times.
 If you are out for a day of exploring the city by bus, save some time by going early, or waiting until after the morning rush hour.
 Head back in the late afternoon, before finding a dinner spot, to grab a seat and avoid the crowds and risk.

-• Special tips for long distance buses: If you travel by inter-provincial buses between cities, then do NOT store your small backpack or luggage in the overhead compartments, or you might find it has disappeared when you reach your destination.
+• Special tips for long-distance buses in Ecuador: If you travel by inter-provincial buses between cities, then absolutely do NOT store your small backpack or luggage in the overhead compartments, or you might find it has disappeared when you reach your destination.
 Similarly, be careful if storing your bag on the floor, there have been reported thefts by the passenger on the seat behind reaching under to slash a bag.
-In general it is safe to store large packs underneath the bus, but keep valuables with you.
+In general, it is safe to store large packs underneath the bus but always keep valuables with you.

-Pickpockets and petty robbery are two of the more common problems in Ecuador’s cities.
+In Ecuadorian cities, pickpockets and petty robbery are two of the more common problems.
 Somehow the bad guys can sense when a person is new to the country.
 But that’s as true in London or New York as in Quito or Guayaquil.